0xPolygon/polygon-docs/docs/pos/how-to/troubleshoot/technical-faqs.md

 ### 8. How many validators can be active concurrently?

-There can be up to 100 active validators at a time.
-We bring in more participants if the limit is reached mid-way through the event as well.
-Note that active validators is mostly those whose uptime is high.
-Participants with high downtime are forced out.
+Under the current limit, a maximum of 105 validators can be active at any given time.
+It's important to note that active validators are primarily those with high uptime, while participants with significant downtime may be removed.

 ### 9. How much should I stake?